 Sanborn Junior campers come from many states and several countries, creating a community of richness and diversity.
-Sanborn Junior campers have completed the first through fourth grades, and are divided into two groups for living and program.
+Sanborn Junior campers have completed the second through fourth grades, and are divided into two groups for living and program.
 At High Trails, older Sanborn Junior campers are known as Explorers while the younger campers are Pioneers.
 At Big Spring, older campers are Mavericks while the younger boys are Roughriders.

 Counselors for Sanborn Junior are chosen for their experience and interest in working with children, as well as for their skill in outdoor activities.
 They must have at least two years of college.